milomedia/tilix/_drafts/tilix-gains-achilles-uvdb-accreditation.md

 * Helps us to win new and existing business through a fair, open and transparent selection process.
 * Generates competitive presence and awareness.

-Being UVDB qualified puts Tilix on a par with leading companies in the UK and shows that our capability to provide services to the utilities sector is proven.
+Being UVDB qualified puts Tilix on a par with leading companies in the UK and indicates our proven capability to provide services to the utilities sector.
 All our clients can rest assured that we comply with all legislation, thereby safeguarding their businesses.